postmannen/postmannen.github.io/cv/README.md

 ### Open Source

 - All my code and learning material are put available on [Github](https://github.com/postmannen).
 Hopefully for others to use, learn from, or for detecting issues in the code I have yet to know of.

+#### Some more examples below

+- Async management of servers/endpoints using Nats where everything is done with passing messages and concurrent.
+[Steward](https://github.com/RaaLabs/steward)

+- Traffic sniffer who lets you know what your computer communicated with, and how much data transfered. [trafficmonitor](https://github.com/RaaLabs/trafficmonitor)

+- Driver for Parrot drones. [parrot](https://github.com/postmannen/parrot)

 ### Things I plan to look more into in the future